Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Abstract

 \section{Abstract}

-We consider self-gravitating fluids in cosmological spacetimes with Gowdy symmetry on $T^3$ and, in this set-up, we solve the singular initial value problem for the Einstein-Euler equations, when initial data are prescribed on the hypersurface of singularity (which can stand in the past or in the future of this hypersurface).
-We specify initial conditions for the geometric and matter variables and we identify the asymptotic behavior of these variables near the cosmological singularity.
-Our analysis exhibits a condition on the sound speed, which leads us the notion of sub-critical, critical, and super-critical regimes.
-Smooth solutions to the Einstein-Euler systems are constructed in the first two regimes, while analytic solutions are obtained in the latter one.
+We consider self-gravitating fluids in cosmological spacetimes with Gowdy symmetry on the torus $T^3$ and, in this class, we solve the singular initial value problem for the Einstein-Euler system of general relativity, when an initial data set is prescribed on the hypersurface of singularity.
+We specify initial conditions for the geometric and matter variables and identify the asymptotic behavior of these variables near the cosmological singularity.
+Our analysis of this class of nonlinear and singular partial differential equations exhibits a condition on the sound speed, which leads us to the notion of sub-critical, critical, and super-critical regimes.
+Solutions to the Einstein-Euler systems when the fluid is governed by a linear equation of state are constructed in the first two regimes, while additional difficulties arise in the latter one.
+All previous studies on inhomogeneous spacetimes concerned vacuum cosmological spacetimes only.